Godsmith/trainfinity3/README.md

 ## TODO

-- when a train waits for another train, it should not say "Cannot find route", and also it should subscribe to the rail being cleared
-- one-way rail
 - upgrades menu
+- disallow building out of bounds
+- different prices and production rate for different goods
+- cities consume only OTHER cities' mail
+- optimization: when a train waits for another train, it should not say "Cannot find route", and it should subscribe to the rail being cleared
-- refactoring: fix so that we don't use so many internal methods and properties on train and wagon
+- refactoring: fix so that Game does not use so many internal methods and properties on train and wagon
 - help menu showing the controls
-- different prices and production rate for different goods
 - train should mark the tile it wants to go to when it cannot find path
   - either when you select the train, or it can create a red line to the taget
-- cities consume only OTHER cities' mail
-- change graphics for end of station, so it can't look like two stations are one large station
+- change graphics for end of platform, so it can't look like two stations are one large platform
 - producers/consumers of the same resource not less apart than the longest station length (5 tiles?)
 - expand map, adding new resources
 - show ghost platforms when building station
 - show ghost platforms when building track
-- disallow building out of bounds
 - heavier trains should have slower acceleration
 - change train paths when changing length of starting or ending station
-- do something - stop train? delete train? - when removing starting or ending station
 - prevent scrolling past edges of the map
   - note that duplicating the map size and zooming out max makes the game stutter, so adjustments needed.
     At least in debug mode, need to test performance after exporting as well.
 - saving the game
   - will be useful for debugging as well, since can load into a certain state
+- run in the browser

+### Thinking about it

+- one-way rail
 - train collisions
-  - cannot be done until we have pathfinding that takes other trains into account/signals/manual paths
-  - pathfinding that takes other trains into account:
-    - tricky
-    - not realistic
-    - might make it too easy?
 - signals
-    - time-consuming to get right
-    - fun
-  - one-way rail
-    - a bit boring and ugly
-    - takes a lot of rail
-    - not very compact

 ### Discarded ideas